 Synesthesia is a neurologically based condition in which a person experiences "crossed" responses to stimuli.
-Synesthesia occurs when stimulation of one sensory or cognitive pathway (e.g., hearing) leads to automatic, involuntary experiences in a second sensory or cognitive pathway (e.g., vision).
+It occurs when stimulation of one sensory or cognitive pathway (e.g., hearing) leads to automatic, involuntary experiences in a second sensory or cognitive pathway (e.g., vision).
 About 5 percent of the population has synesthesia, and over 60 types have been reported.
 The most common form of synesthesia is grapheme-color synesthesia, in which people perceive individual letters of the alphabet and numbers to be "shaded" or "tinged" with a color.
-Other synesthetes commonly commingle sounds with scents, or shapes with flavors.
+Other synesthetes commingle sounds with scents, sounds with shapes, or shapes with flavors.